-Before placing an anchor chart on the wall, pizzazz it up a little just to give it a little more flair and energy.
+Before placing an anchor chart on the wall, jazz it up to give it a little flair.

-Add just enough color to make the chart “pop”, and leave a good amount of white space.
+Add just enough color to make the chart “pop”, and be sure to leave a decent amount of white space.

-Ask yourself: “How can I add to the anchor chart so that the information remains clear, relevant, and easy to understand for students?”
+Ask yourself… “Is the information clear, relevant, and easy to understand for students?”

 7. Strategically Place Completed Anchor Chart.